-Gold, oil prices retreat, shares rebound in Asian trading
+Shares rebound, oil prices retreat despite US-Iran woes

-BANGKOK (AP) — Shares advanced in Asia Tuesday following modest gains on Wall Street despite caution over rising tensions between the U.S. and Iran.
+BANGKOK (AP) — Global stocks rebounded Tuesday following modest gains on Wall Street, despite caution over rising tensions between the U.S. and Iran.

-U.S. officials were bracing for Iran to respond to the killing by a U.S. drone of its most powerful general, Qassem Soleimani.
+U.S. officials were bracing for Iran’s response to the killing by a U.S. drone of its most powerful general, Qassem Soleimani.
 Noting heightened levels of military readiness in the country, Washington was preparing for a possible “tit-for-tat” attack on an American military leader.

 “The positive sentiment is likely to continue for the remainder of the day as the underlying drivers of the stock market rally, the search for yield and global economic recovery, reassert themselves,” Jeffrey Halley of Oanda said in a commentary.
 “Only geopolitical headlines surprises from the Middle East are now likely to derail the rally.”

 Gold was steady Tuesday after touching its highest price since April 2013 on Monday as investors sought safety amid fears the antagonisms could lead to war.
-It was up 50 cents at $1,569.30 per ounce.
+It was down 40 cents at $1,568.40 per ounce.

 Gold has historically performed well in times of military conflict and has climbed more than $40 since before Soleimani’s killing.